 - Trying to pass a TAS run as a run played by themselves.

-- Playing with a predetermined seed if the mode does not allow that (Sakura being the only example so far).
+- Playing with a predetermined seed if the mode does not allow it (Sakura being the only mode with a fixed seed so far).

-- Faking what frame rate is being played on.
-Honest mistakes are okay, do not try to say it is correct if it is not though.
+- Faking what frame rate the run is being played on.
+Honest mistakes are okay, just do not try to pass off an incorrect frame rate as correct.
 Own the mistake and adjust your setup.

 - Using the player two field to display the play field in an invisible portion of the game.

 - Splicing a video of a main game and an invisible portion of the game together.

 The moderators are here to resolve disputes related to rankings and to update and clarify any of theabsolute.plus' rules should that need to happen.

 If you have any questions about theabsolute.plus' proof policy, contact information can be found on the about page.

 Removal of a moderator

 Should a moderator be found to be lacking integrity in their decision making, they will be removed from their role as a moderator.
 Any discussion surrounding the removal of a moderator will happen in a public setting.